Anti-Bihari sentiment: Maharashtra

 North Indian students, including students from Bihar, preparing for the railway entrance exam were attacked by supporters of Raj Thackeray's far right MNS party in Mumbai on 20 October 2008.
 One student from Bihar was killed during the attacks.
 Four people were killed and another seriously injured in the violence that broke out in a village near Kalyan following the arrest of MNS chief Raj Thackeray.
 Bihar Chief Minister Nitish Kumar demanded action against the Maharashtra Navnirman Sena activists and full security to students.
 Nitish Kumar requested Maharashtra Chief Minister Vilasrao Deshmukh intervention.
 Kumar directed the additional director general of police to contact senior police officials in Maharashtra and compile a report on Sunday's incident and asked the home commissioner to hold talks with the Maharashtra home secretary to seek protection for people from Bihar.
 In 2003, the Shiv Sena alleged that of the 500 Maharashtrian candidates, only ten of them successful in the Railways exams.
 90 per cent of the successful candidates were alleged to be from Bihar.
 Activists from the Shiv Sena ransacked a railway recruitment office in protest against non-Marathi's being among the 650,000 candidates set to compete for 2,200 railway jobs in the state.
 Eventually, after attacks on Biharis heading towards Mumbai for exams, the central government delayed the exams.

 Here it is noteworthy that leaders from Bihar including Lalu Prasad Yadav and Ram Vilas Paswan were the Minister for Railways for a long time.
 Raj Thackeray alleged that there was a preference for the North Indian candidates by these ministers.
 He also lauded the next Railway minister Mamata Banerjee for including regional languages in the Railway Recruitment Board exams allowing a level playing field for Marathis and other non-Hindi speakers.

 North East states

 Biharis have sought work in many states that form part of North East India.
 There were significant communities in Assam, Nagaland, and Manipur.
 Biharis who come to work as labourers are frequently and especially targeted in Assam by ULFA militants.
 There is a fear amongst the local population that Bihari migrants will dominate and annihilate the regional culture and the language.
 As with all migrations in history, this has created tensions with the local population, which has resulted in large scale violence.
 In 2000 and 2003, anti-Bihari violence led to the deaths of up to 200 people, and created 10,000 internal refugees.
 Similar violent incidents have also taken place recently in Manipur and Assam.
-According to K P S Gill waves of xenophobic violence have swept across Assam repeatedly since 1979, targeting Bangladeshis, Bengalis, Biharis and Marwaris.
+According to K P S Gill waves of xenophobic violence have swept across Assam repeatedly since 1979, targeting Bangladeshis and Biharis.